pnp/sp-dev-fx-webparts/samples/react-search/README.md

 Version|Date|Comments
 -------|----|--------
 0.0.4|September 08, 2016|Initial release
+0.0.5|September 27, 2016|Updates for drop 4.
+Added the abilty to use various search tokens.
+Plus a logging field to watch search calls.

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**